 In Arizona, aggravated assault is a felony.
 Like simple assault, the severity of the punishment depends on how the charge is classified.
 The offense can be class 2 through class 6, depending on the circumstances.

 Note that the state has different sentencing guidelines in cases where the assault is considered a “dangerous offense.”
 A dangerous offense is defined as any offense involving the use of a deadly weapon or the act of intentionally or knowingly causing physical injury to someone.

 As you can see, the penalties for aggravated assault can be complicated.
-For that reason, it is important to speak with an attorney if you are charged with this crime.
+For that reason, it is important to speak with a Phoenix criminal attorney if you are charged with this crime.
 However, below are a few examples: